 Torkard Academy meet every two weeks on a Saturday afternoon.
 We have a string group and concert band for existing players and anyone learning an instrument is very welcome to come along.
 We play all sorts of music - it doesn't matter what you play - we'll find a space for you.
 We also have a singing group and we encourage all musicians to join in and learn to sing.
-We've sung all sorts of music - including rock classics, sea-shanties and classical.
+We've sung all sorts of music - including rock classics, sea-shanties, film favourites and classical works.

 If you'd like to learn a new instrument, we also offer group lessons on instruments like violin, clarinet, saxophone, flute, trumpet and guitar.
 We can often lend you an instrument if you don't have one.

 Interested in having a go?
 Ask a parent or guardian or get in contact with us and we'll send some more information.

 Information for parents, guardians and sponsors

 Torkard Academy is an exciting new project which began in 2016.
 As a group we are passionate about providing young people with musical experience and education, a place to sing, play instruments, have fun and make friends.
 We've always encouraged families at our concerts by way of free entry for under 16s, and are committed to helping the next generation of musicians in any way we can.

 Our fortnightly Saturday afternoon Academy sessions have so far seen around 40 young people between the ages of 8 and18 attend a choice of group instrumental sessions (we try and accommodate all instruments where possible) and a singing session, split into one hour chunks.
 Young people can attend one or both of these sessions at a cost of just £10 per term, as one of our aims is to make this accessible to all, as we know that cost can be a prohibitive factor when it comes to music.